How To Stay Hydrated at Disney World

 Colas are where sugary drinks cross over with caffeinated beverages such as tea and coffee.
 Caffeine is a mild diuretic (it makes you pee more) and for a long time the word was that coffee, tea, and soda were dehydrating.
 But science says the effect is mild enough that you generally don’t need to worry about it unless you’re using caffeine pills instead of drinking a beverage.
 Energy drinks often contain more dehydrating additives, and you shouldn’t rely on them for hydration.

 That brings us to alcohol.
 Your preschooler won’t need to worry about it, but as adults, we sometimes like to indulge.
-Like caffeine, alcohol is a diuretic.
-Unlike caffeine, alcoholic drinks will be dehydrating: your net intake of water will be negative.
+Alcoholic drinks will be dehydrating: your net intake of water will be negative.
 If you’re drinking lower alcohol content beverages like beer or cider, you might not notice it as quickly.
 But a good rule of thumb is to drink at least an extra glass of water for each alcoholic drink you have.
 And that’s just to keep even – if it’s hot and you’re sweating a lot, you’ll need to do more.

 Finding Water at Disney World